JobsYour future career is here →

 Status Finished

-Impact A meticulous phasing-in of the work by the SPJD will help to reduce the impact on activities scheduled at the Aquatic Complex and keep the facility accessible to citizens.
+Impact A meticulous phasing-in of the work will help to reduce the impact on activities scheduled at the Aquatic Complex and keep the facility accessible to citizens.

 Learn more